 The Paris Agreement brought nearly two hundred countries together to pledge their national efforts to combat climate change.
 Less than two years later, the United States announced its intention to withdraw from this agreement.
 Please join the Center for Energy & Environmental Law and the Connecticut Journal of International Law for a symposium devoted to the international, national, and regional impacts of this new global reality on energy policy, grid stability, and renewables.

 Our day will include distinguished keynote addresses from Commissioner Richard Glick of the Federal Energy Regulatory Commission and Manuel Pulgar-Vidal, leader of the World Wildlife Fund's Global Climate and Energy Practice.

 Our panels will focus on the changing face of international energy policy, how national policies are adapting to the new Paris reality, and the impact on New England and the rest of the United States.
 Panelists are drawn from diverse perspectives and include Commissioner Robert Klee of the Connecticut Department of Energy and Environmental Protection, international and national academics and practitioners in energy law, and industry representatives.

-Our day will conclude with a networking reception.
+Our day will conclude with a networking reception ice cream social.

 This event is free for students, faculty, and staff; $40 for practitioners and other guests.